Rescuing Wood Type

 The primary task at hand was to finish the type so it would print well.

-The wood needed sealed with shellac and sanded with fine-grained paper multiple times in order to create a nice, printable surface.
+The wood blocks needed sealed with shellac and sanded with fine-grained paper multiple times in order to create a nice, printable surface.
 Wood that is unfinished will soak up ink, and most likely unevenly.
-This wastes somewhat expensive ink and also would create inconsistencies in the printing surface.
+This wastes somewhat expensive ink and creates inconsistencies in the printing surface.
 I like texture and the accidental nature of printing with antique wood type, but even I have a limit!

 I ended up applying three passes of shellac followed by three rounds of sanding — not a quick process when drying times are included.

 In the meantime, I also reached out to other designers and printers on the internet for help identifying the font.
-A post on Instagram revealed in 45 minutes the name of the font (Basuto!) thanks to a designer from Brazil.
-Then, another designer from the UK also was able to identify it and sent me a picture from a 1954 type specimen from Stephenson, Blake, & Co. that confirmed the manufacturer and typeface name.
-Another inquiry on Facebook found a surprise connection to a gentleman that was able to accurately date the maker’s mark on the side of the type, or at least it’s earliest possible manufacturing date (1940).
+Within 45 minutes, a post on Instagram revealed the name of the font (Basuto!) thanks to a designer from Brazil, Fernando Mello (Fermello78 on Instagram.)
+Then, another designer, Mark McKellier (also on Instagram) from the UK also was able to identify it and sent me a picture from a 1954 type specimen from Stephenson, Blake, & Co. that confirmed the manufacturer and typeface name.
+Another inquiry on Facebook found a surprise connection to a gentleman named Robert Paul Richardson that was able to accurately date the maker’s mark on the side of the type, or at least its earliest possible manufacturing date (the earliest would be 1940).

 It’s simply amazing how much knowledge others are willing to share on the internet!
-There is absolutely no way I would have been able to identify this design so quickly or with such high quality references if I had attempted this entirely on my own.
+There is absolutely no way I would have been able to identify this design so quickly or with such high quality references on my own.
+I owe so much to such a generous network of designers (on this project and many others) that have been willing to assist me over the years.
+I am still amazed at how the internet has allowed me, a small-time designer and printer in the middle of nowhere Indiana, to connect with so many amazing designers and thinkers - what a time to be alive!

 The Missing Pieces

-This was the most extensive work I have put into identifying a font.
-Oftentimes the design is so common that it is easy to put a name to (Concave Tuscan).
-Or, I simply will describe it accurately without the manufacturer’s given name (4” French Clarendon Condensed, for example.)
+This was the most work I have put into identifying a font.
+Often, a design is so common that it is easy to put a name to (Concave Tuscan).
+Or, I simply will describe it using terms and attributes for my own reference (4” French Clarendon Condensed, for example) if a perfect ID isn’t needed.

-*It is worth noting here that many type designs were “borrowed” between manufacturers and so the same (or highly similar) design may show up in multiple places but with different names.
+*It is worth noting here that many type designs were “borrowed” between manufacturers and so the same (or highly similar) designs may show up in multiple places but with different names.
 Additionally, some fonts have different names in different markets.
-Futura for instance was initially used in Europe for Paul Renner’s famous design, with the name Spartan briefly being used in the US market for the exact same design.
-Finally, some early font names are nearly useless in conversation and are more of a catalog reference number.
+Futura, for instance, was initially used in Europe for Paul Renner’s famous design, with the name Spartan briefly being used in the US market for the identical design.
+Finally, some early font names are nearly useless in conversation and are simply a catalog reference number.

 But this new acquisition required an accurate identification.
 Why?

-Originally, it was my plan to analyze the other blocks to extract proportions and extrapolate what the missing designs might have been using some simple type design principles.
+At first, it was my plan to analyze the other blocks to find proportions and extrapolate what the missing designs might have been using some simple type design principles.

-However, with an accurate font identification, now I can recreate the correct designs for the missing numerals!
-I have begun the work on the extended 5, carefully redrawing the design from the provided catalog specimen in order to use a laser engraver to construct a new, printable 5 that matches the rest of the drawer of type and is historically accurate.
+However, with an accurate font identification, I could now recreate the correct designs for the missing numerals!
+I began the work on the extended 5, carefully redrawing the design from the provided catalog specimen and checking measurements against inked proofs of the type I have in hand.
+The final drawing was then laser engraved into wood (and sanded and sealed) to construct a new, printable 5 that matches the rest of the drawer of original type.

 The Proof is in the Print